-- (a) to ensure that the child/children take(s) responsibility for and realise(s) the seriousness of their behaviour; - (b) to demonstrate to the child/children and others that child-on-child abuse can never be tolerated; and - (c) to ensure the safety and wellbeing of other children.
+- (a) to ensure that the child/children take(s) responsibility for and realise(s) the seriousness of their behaviour; - (b) to demonstrate to the child/children and others that child-on-child abuse can never betolerated; and - (c) to ensure the safety and wellbeing of other children.

-However, these considerations will be balanced against the child's/children's own potential unmet needs and any safeguarding concerns.
-Before deciding on appropriate action, the School will always consider its duty to safeguard all children from harm; the underlying reasons for a child's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the child-on-child abuse and the causes of it.
+However, these considerations will be balanced against the ch'ld's/child'en's own potential unmetneeds and any safeguarding concerns.
+Before deciding on appropriate action, the School will alwaysconsider its duty to safeguard all children from harm; the underlying reasons for a ch'ld's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the child-on-child abuse and the causes of it.